diffusiondata/gateway-examples/README.md

 The schemas for the supported service types and endpoint types should be defined and documented by application developers, to enable users to define a valid configuration.

 #### Configuration secrets
 Any sensitive configuration value, like credentials can be set as a secret in the form of `$SECRET_VARIABLE` in configuration file, or when adding a service via Diffusion console.
 The actual value can be set as a System property or environment variable for the used secret variable name.
 This prevents the exposure of such sensitive information in configuration file and is also hidden in Diffusion console.
+Configurations for only 'Diffusion' key in configuration file and any configuration defined by application (usually defined in 'application' block), can be defined as secret.

 #### Diffusion topic handling
 For any source service, topics are created automatically by the framework, if they are not already present.
 Whether these topics are removed or persisted after the termination of service / application, depends on how the service is configured by the application developer.